ixilminiussi/chucho-design-doc/source/content/Narrative.md

   - narrative
 ---

-> [!NOTE]
-> These are the broad story beats.
-Each section is accompanied with a new "mechanic" mirroring [[Chucho]]'s emotional state.

 | Beat                 | Who?                               | Where?                                                                                                                                                                     | What?                                                                                                                                                                                                    |
 | -------------------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [[Setup]]            | [[Chucho]] and his Mother          | Bottom of the [vallée de l'Ubaye](https://www3.mercantour-parcnational.fr/fr/des-decouvertes/destination-parc-national-du-mercantour/les-vallees-du-parc/vallee-de-lubaye) | follow mom to a picnic meeting and learn basic controls                                                                                                                                                  |